Dr Amanda Phoon Nguyen

 Amanda is known for her clinical expertise, approachability, devotion to patient care, and masterful ability to harness modern technology, especially social media, to support her patients and share her passion for oral medicine.
 Amanda completed her specialist training at the University of Western Australia, and her understanding of oral medicine became personal when a family member developed oral cancer.
 When Amanda completed her training, she was even more motivated to help others.
 Today, she is happy to support patients in her role as clinician at POMDSC, and with her public appointment at the Oral Health Centre of Western Australia, and as a Consultant at the Perth Children's Hospital.

 Amanda dedicates her energy to supporting community causes.
-She is a Director of the Jaye Radisich Foundation and previously on committee of Healing Smiles, a volunteer organization providing pro-bono treatment to domestic violence victims.
+She is a Director of Uniting Smiles and the Jaye Radisich Foundation and previously on committee of Healing Smiles, a volunteer organization providing pro-bono treatment to domestic violence victims.
 As a healthcare provider, Amanda prides herself on the attention she gives all her patients.
 In her practice, she is devoted to combining her knowledge of oral medicine with top-quality patient-oriented care.
 She is enthusiastic about helping her paediatric patients.
 Her love of improving the lives of the next generation doesn't just exist within the walls of her clinic.
 To bring out the laughs of patients of a local children's hospital, she volunteers as mascot Stitches the Bear.

 At your appointment with Amanda, you can expect a friendly smile, a listening ear, clinical expertise, excellent communication, and genuine empathy.
 Amanda is fluent in Mandarin.